Insider Trading Policy

 • Each quarter, the allowable trading period commences one full market trading day following the public announcement of the Company’s earnings and continues for a period of forty (40) calendar days (the “Allowable Trading Period”).
 All Restricted Persons will receive on a quarterly basis a schedule reflecting the dates of the Allowable Trading Periods based upon the planned earnings release dates for the year.

 • There may also be times during the quarterly Allowable Trading Periods when material information exists, which for business or legal reasons is not available for public disclosure.
 Consequently, trading in Company securities during such times would be inappropriate for Restricted Persons or any Related Party (a “Blackout Period”).
-It is, therefore, important for Restricted Persons to notify the Vice President, Deputy General Counsel or the Assistant Secretary, or, if they are unavailable, the Executive Vice President and Chief Legal and Compliance Officer in advance of executing any transaction.
+It is, therefore, important for Restricted Persons to notify the Vice President, Deputy General Counsel or, if unavailable, the General Counsel in advance of executing any transaction.
 Restricted Persons may not be aware there is an unscheduled Blackout Period, so pre-clearance is required.

 C. Short-Term Speculative Trading Prohibited